 The mediation process which seeks to help those in dispute create a better way of doing things, without allocating blame, or seeking to establish the ‘truth’ or who was ‘right’ and who was ‘wrong’ will inevitably be practised differently to one that focuses on those aspects in responding to a conflict.

-And yet many practises which go under the heading of ‘mediation’ are still underpinned by practises which do seek to establish wrongness, rightness, blame and truth.
+And yet many processes which go under the heading of ‘mediation’ are still underpinned by practices which do seek to establish wrongness, rightness, blame and truth.
 They follow a sequence carried out by the ‘mediator’ which can be described as assessment-diagnosis-prescription , all 3 of which are contrary to the philosophy of ownership by those directly involved.